cesarenaldi/iniettore/README.md

 iniettore provides contexts and singletons lifecycle management.

 ### Predictable
-iniettore handles all operation in a syncronous way so at any point in time you know what is instantiated and what is not.
+iniettore handles all operation in a synchronous way so at any point in time you know what is instantiated and what is not.

 ## ECMA Script 5 required features
 iniettore assumes that the following ES5 features are available.
 If you want to use the library in a no-ES5 compatible environment please provide a polyfill.
 For example see [es5-shim](https://github.com/es-shims/es5-shim).